prisma-archive/graphcool-templates/email-user-management/README.md

 graphcool playground
 ```

 and follow the instructions in the functions folder to test the code.
+It makes sense to setup the functions in the above order.

+## Permission setup

+* Remove Create, Update and Read permissions for the fields `email` and `password` on `User`.
+* The function in this example use a Permanent Access Token to fetch or create users via the API so the permissions are not needed.

 ## Contributions